Hiking & Backpacking with a new Mirrorless Camera

 - The fact that this is a crop-frame camera hasn’t phased me at all.
 That doesn’t really mean anything to me anymore (it used to be a deal-breaker for me).
 And Sony’s E-mount lenses can be used on both full-frame and crop-frame cameras.

-Keep checking back for updates – the more I take it on the trails the more I’ll have to add.
+Keep checking back for updates (like my review of the first year) – the more I take it on the trails the more I’ll have to add.
 These are just my initial impressions and they’re subject to changing.

 Due to its small size and LCD screen, I feel like my creativity has been renewed and that’s what I needed.